Lauter (Danube)

-The Lauter, also: Große Lauter, is a small river of the Swabian Alb, Baden-Württemberg, Germany.
-Its Karst spring is inside the walls of the former nunnery at "Offenhausen", a small settlement near Gomadingen.
+The Lauter ([ˈlaʊtɐ]), also known as Große Lauter (lit.
+'Big Lauter'), is a small river of the Swabian Alb, Baden-Württemberg, Germany.
+Its karst spring is inside the walls of the former nunnery at "Offenhausen", a small settlement near Gomadingen.
 The river discharges into the Danube after 42 km.
 The river has a long geological history since late Miocene.
 Although the Swabian Alb is heavily karstified, this river's water runs aboveground all the way.

 The municipality of Lauterach is named after the river Lauter.

 Main sights

 In addition to the untouched nature and the numerous castles and ruins, there are other places of interest, such as the main and country stud farm of Marbach with its world-famous horse breeding, the baroque cathedral Münster Unserer Lieben Frau in Zwiefalten, the Wimsener cave that can be navigated by boat or the former military training area in Münsingen.
 Since 2004, the Matthias Erzberger Memorial has been located in the district of Buttenhausen in Münsingen.